EleutherAI/gpt-neox/README.md

 Concerns when running for a long time or in detached mode include
  - You will have to terminate the container manually when you are no longer using it
  - If you want processes to continue running when your shell session ends, you will need to background them.
+ - If you then want logging, you will have to make sure to pipe logs to disk or set up wandb.

 If you prefer to run the prebuilt container image from dockerhub, you can run the docker compose commands with ```-f docker-compose-dockerhub.yml``` instead, e.g.,

 ```